google-deepmind/lab2d/docs/system/tensor.md

 ### `shuffle`(*gen*)

-Shuffles the elements of a rank-1 tensor, using the permuation computed by random bit generator 'gen'.
+Shuffles the elements of a rank-1 tensor, using the permutation computed by random bit generator 'gen'.

 ```lua